Morón, Venezuela

-Morón is a Venezuelan town located on the coast of Carabobo State.
+Morón is a town located on the Caribbean coast of Carabobo state, Venezuela.
 It is the capital of the Juan José Mora Municipality.

 Several important industries are located close by, like El Palito refinery (one of the largest in Venezuela) and the most important electricity centre of Venezuela, Planta Centro.
 The motorways 1 and 3 join in here and communicate the West with the centre.

 Places of interest

 Church of Santa Ana de Morón.